 Long-term Obligations.
-At the end of the current fiscal year, the County had total long-term obligations outstanding of \$64,071,642.
-The County's total long-term obligations decreased by \$1,803,241 during the current fiscal year.
-A general obligation bond was issued for \$1,308,200 for public safety facilities.
-Leases payable increased by \$3,588,486 due to additional vehicles and heavy equipment leases.
-SBITAs payable increased by \$108,935 due to the implementation of GASB Statement No. 96, Subscriptions-Based Information Technology Arrangements.
-The notes payable for Spec Building #4 was paid off at the time of the sale of the building.
+At the end of the current fiscal year, the County had total long-term obligations outstanding of \$66,595,119.
+Long-term obligations consist of notes payable, bonds payable, leases, subscriptions, compensated absences, net pension liability, and other post employment benefits.
+New debt increased by \$811,786 due to additional vehicles and heavy equipment leases.
 All other long-term debt was paid as scheduled.
-Other post employment benefits decreased by \$7,180,046 with the latest actuarial evaluation, while the net pension liability increased by \$4,965,737.
+Other post employment benefits increased by \$284,507 with the latest actuarial evaluation, while the net pension liability increased by \$2,805,600.